INFINITYX00/INFINITYX00/README.md

 - 👯 I’m looking to collaborate on [Sprout](https://github.com/INFINITYX00/Sprout)

-- 👨‍💻 All of my projects are available at [stephenwalker.live](stephenwalker.live)
+- 👨‍💻 All of my projects are available at [https://stephenwalker.live/](https://stephenwalker.live/)

 - 💬 Ask me about **JavaScript**